ieasybooks/quran-detector/README.en.md

    - Applies minimum length, stop-verse filtering, and an error-rate threshold (`allowed_error_pct`)
    - Applies a stopword-percentage heuristic for short fragments (paper/legacy behavior)

-For details, see `paper.md` / `paper.pdf` in the parent repository this was developed in.
+For details, see the paper link in the above block.

 ## Data / Resources